FlashDragons/FlashDragons/README.md

 - 👋 Hi, I’m @FlashDragons.
 I'm from China.
--   On most social software websites, my ID is '世界重构'.
 -   Just like my avatar, I really like Minecraft, which is also my biggest motivation for learning Java.
 -   Minecraft Java Edition ID: Flash_ Dragons, Xbox ID: FlashDragons.
 Perhaps one day you will encounter me on a certain server.
 - 👀 I’m interested in Java.
 But the computer programming of the school is python, and recently the Final examination ended, I plan to learn Java later.